Enhancing Fatigue Detection through Heterogeneous Multi-Source Data Integration and Cross-Domain Modality Imputation: Abstract

 \section{Abstract}

-Fatigue detection plays a critical role in safety-critical applications such as aviation, mining, and long-haul transport.
-However, most existing methods rely on high-end sensors and controlled environments, limiting their applicability in real-world settings.
-This paper formally defines a practical yet underexplored problem setting for real-world fatigue detection, where systems operating with context-appropriate sensors aim to leverage knowledge from differently instrumented sources—including those using impractical sensors deployed in controlled environments.
-To tackle this challenge, we propose a heterogeneous and multi-source fatigue detection framework that adaptively utilizes the available modalities in the target domain while benefiting from the diverse configurations present in source domains.
-Our experiments, conducted using a realistic field-deployed sensor setup and two publicly available datasets, demonstrate the practicality, robustness, and improved generalization of our approach, paving the practical way for effective fatigue monitoring in sensor-constrained scenarios.\\
+Fatigue detection for human operators is important in safety-related applications such as aviation, mining, and long-haul transport.
+Reliable estimation of operator fatigue can support timely warnings, adaptive task scheduling, takeover reminders, and other safety-management decisions in human-machine systems.
+However, the effectiveness of these functions depends on whether fatigue-related signals can be reliably captured in the deployment environment.
+While many studies have shown the value of high-fidelity sensors in controlled laboratory environments, their performance often degrades when used in real-world settings because of noise, lighting conditions, and field-of-view constraints, thereby limiting their practical use.
+This paper formalizes a deployment-oriented setting for real-world fatigue detection, where high-quality sensors are often unavailable in practical applications.
+To address this issue, we use knowledge from heterogeneous source domains, including high-fidelity sensors that are difficult to deploy in the field but commonly used in controlled environments, to assist fatigue detection in the real-world target domain.
+Based on this idea, we design a heterogeneous and multi-source fatigue-detection framework that uses the available modalities in the target domain while leveraging diverse configurations in the source domains through cross-domain modality imputation based on shared modalities.
+As a proof-of-concept, we intentionally employ well-established algorithms for both knowledge-transfer and fatigue-detection components to test the framework's core idea.
+Experiments using a field-deployed sensor setup and two publicly available human-fatigue datasets demonstrate the feasibility of the proposed framework in sensor-constrained scenarios and show that knowledge from heterogeneous source domains can support fatigue detection when high-fidelity modalities are unavailable in the target domain.

-\textbf{\textit{Note to Practitioners}---The proposed work is motivated by the growing need for practical and reliable fatigue detection in industrial applications where operator fatigue poses serious safety and productivity risks.
-While high-performing physiological sensors like EEG provide high-fidelity signals, their use in these environments is limited by practical constraints such as cost, setup complexity, and environment sensitivity.
-Thus, industry deployment often relies on context-appropriate sensors that may not fully capture fatigue-related states.
-To resolve this conflict, we propose a multi-source heterogeneous fatigue detection framework that enables field-deployed systems to take advantage of high-fidelity data collected from controlled environments, even if those modalities are unavailable during deployment.
-Our experiments validate the practicality, robustness, and generalization of our approach, offering a scalable solution to effective fatigue monitoring in sensor-constrained industry settings. }